 Add the yeast water to the beer.
 Add some kind of lid to the container, but don't let it be air tight (use a yeast lock if you can).
 We do not want to create a oxygen starved environment

 Fermentation: Let it ferment for a few days in a warm place (room temperature - circa 20C).
 Taste the beer every day to see if it still taste unpleasantly of sugar.
 Mine have taken anywhere from two days to a week - it really depends on the yeast and on the room temperature, how long this will take.
-If the ginger taste is a bit week, just add in more ginger.
+If the ginger taste is a bit weak, just add in more ginger.

 Once it tastes good bottle the mixture in plastic bottles.
 Leave off the milky dredges at the bottom - this is dead yeast and will just make things taste yeasty.